US Patent Number

 University of Kentucky Research Foundation, Lexington, Ky.

 Zavos, Panayiotis M. and Dawson, Karl A., "Method for X and Y Spermatozoa Separation" (1991).
 Animal and Food Sciences Faculty Patents.
-Paper 10.
+10.